On Sale This Week: Lean Ground Beef + Pork Side Ribs

 Loading pigs on their one bad day always reminds us of the dual nature of farming.
 Raising animals from tiny piglets, calves, or chicks into strong, healthy adults ready for harvest is both rewarding and deeply humbling.

-At Wild Meadows Farm, our mission to ensure every animal raised lives a happy, healthy, and natural life, and that they only ever have one bad day.
+At Wild Meadows Farm, our mission is to ensure every animal raised lives a happy, healthy, and natural life, and that they only ever have one bad day.

 Respecting the Natural Order

-It is never lost on us that the animals we care for, the ones we scratch behind the ears, feed by hand, and watch grow, eventually go on to nourish our family, team members and customers.
+It's never lost on us that the animals we care for, the ones we scratch behind the ears, feed by hand, and watch grow, eventually go on to nourish our family, team members and customers.
 Their contribution sustains not only us but also our employees, partner farms, and the local businesses we work with.

-There are people who believe we can or should move away from animal protein altogether.
+Some believe we can or should move away from animal protein altogether.
 I understand that perspective, but I have also met many who have come to us after struggling with their health from cutting out animal foods.
 In my humble opinion, animal protein is real nourishment, a genuine health food without the fancy marketing.

 As always, thank you for following along.
 We hope your day is a great one.